 End of Life Decisions

 The staff at Pierz Veterinary Clinic understands the importance of your connection to your animal and how challenging decisions can become when navigating care, primarily End of Life care.
 Our mission is to provide compassion, support, and education during this difficult time.
+As you face the painful decision about euthanasia, be assured that the trust your pet has in you is well-placed.
+The compassion that compels you to end the life of your animal friend is a final act of caring-a final act of love.
 Whether you are navigating long term pain management, sudden illnesses or injuries, or a long-lived life, our team will be with you through every step on this path.

 What is Euthanasia?